oskitone/scout/readme.md

    2. _Power on and press some switches.
 The speaker should now be louder now!
 Power off._
 9. **Prep for hacking (Optional.
 Skip if you don't plan on changing the code.)**
    1. Solder **J2** header and **C4** cap.
+      1. Try to get **J2**'s pins parallel to the PCB and sticking straight out.
    2. _See "Hacking" section below on how to use this!_

 #### Troubleshooting